tokajer/smtprelayd/PROGRESS.md

 ## Current state

 **Phase**: 4e — `internal/bounce` (digest notification) implemented and
-manually verified end to end this session, **completing phase 4 in full**.
+manually verified end to end in the eleventh session, **completing phase 4 in full**.
-4a–4d remain complete from previous sessions.
+4a–4d remain complete from earlier sessions.
 Phase 3 (client policy, sender rewriting, recipient routing) remains complete and compiles clean.
 Packaging and the Windows service wrapper (normally phase 5) were pulled forward and validated.
 MSI installs and uninstalls; `install`/`uninstall`/`start`/`stop` work on Windows.
 Log rotation and Windows ACL verification at startup are complete.
+**Last session**: 2026-08-11 (fifteenth session) — Message metadata journal, no phase work.
+Developed in parallel with the fourteenth session and merged into it (`34077ac`); its own commit is `a63b216`.
+Requested as "logging of all mails", scoped after checking what already existed: every accepted message was already journalled (a row in `messages` plus a `message accepted` log line) and every attempt recorded with its verbatim SMTP response, so the gap was in *what* a row carried, not in whether one existed. `messages` gained `message_id`, `content_type`, `size_bytes`, `header_count` and `helo`; all five are read from what was actually spooled (the rewritten header block via a new `rewrite.HeaderCount` alongside the existing `HeaderValue`, and `spool.Staged.Size()`), never from what the client announced, and all five go through `sanitizeHeaderMeta` — the generalised `sanitizeSubject`, which now also truncates on a rune boundary instead of mid-rune.
+Since `CREATE TABLE IF NOT EXISTS` never touches an existing table, `Store.migrate` adds missing columns via `PRAGMA table_info` plus `ALTER TABLE`; they are nullable with no default, so a pre-migration row reads back as unknown rather than as a fabricated zero. `RecordMessage` became `RecordMessage(MessageRecord)`: with the new fields it would otherwise have been eleven consecutive string parameters, where two transposed at a call site still compile.
+Second half, from the follow-up ask ("is this enough for troubleshooting? add the SMTP code"): `Message` now carries `AttemptCount`, `LastCode` and `LastErr` from the latest attempt in the list queries too, so the queue, search and bounce views show *why* something is deferred without opening each message.
+That surfaced a real bug — `bounces.html` has always rendered `{{.LastErr}}` but `FindBounces` never selected an attempt row, so the dashboard's "Last response" column was silently empty for every bounce ever shown.
+Verified against a running instance, not only by unit test: a message sent through the real listener recorded HELO, Message-ID, Content-Type, 512 bytes and 7 headers; a deliberate `550` from a fake smarthost showed as `550 5.1.1 User unknown...` on the bounces page and as `last_smtp_code` in the API; the journal columns were then dropped from the live database with `ALTER TABLE DROP COLUMN` and re-added on the next start ("store: schema migrated" ×5), with the pre-migration row still readable and its journal fields absent from the JSON rather than zeroed.
+**This session also cleared the toolchain debt the thirteenth and fourteenth sessions left open**: on the merged tree `gofmt`, `go vet` (linux *and* `GOOS=windows`), `go test ./...` and both cross-builds are clean, so the Windows `syncDir`/`Chmod` split and `config.SecureDataDir` are now compile-checked.
+An MSI build and an install on hardware are still outstanding.
+`govulncheck`/`gosec` were not run locally (not installed on this machine; CI covers them).

-**Last session**: 2026-08-11 (fourteenth session) — Installer fix, no phase work.
+**Previous session**: 2026-08-11 (fourteenth session) — Installer fix, no phase work.
 The MSI never produced a data directory that `CheckDataDirACL` accepts, so no fresh Windows install could start; `util:PermissionEx` adds ACEs but leaves the DACL inheriting from `%ProgramData%`.
 Replaced by `config.SecureDataDir`, invoked as `smtprelayd secure-datadir` from a deferred custom action after the service registration, and named as the remediation in `CheckDataDirACL`'s own error message.
-Not compile-checked and no MSI built — no Go toolchain or WiX in the session; `go vet`, `gofmt`, `go test ./...` and an install on hardware still need to be run.
+Not compile-checked and no MSI built in that session — no Go toolchain or WiX available; `gofmt`, `go vet` (both GOOS) and `go test ./...` were run in the fifteenth session and are clean, so only the MSI build and an install on hardware remain outstanding.
 See Open defects for the full write-up.
 **Previous session**: 2026-08-11 (thirteenth session) — Field fix, no phase work.
 A Windows deployment accepted mail but failed every enqueue and every delivered message's cleanup with `sync ...\spool\queue: Access is denied`. `syncDir`'s